 Looking for a cool idea for the pool deck or backyard patio?
-A knockdown finish will fit the bill, say experienced professionals.
+A knockdown finishes for concrete will fit the bill, say experienced professionals.

 A knockdown finish on horizontal concrete is not dissimilar to the knockdown finishes common on drywall.
 It involves a cementitious material that is dispensed by hopper gun, applied with spatter brush, or in some cases screeded, troweled and textured with rollers or stamping tools.
-The textured material is “knocked down” with a trowel shortly after application, when the material is partially but not totally dry, to level the high points.
-This produces a more uniform, less-rough surface that is comfortable to the bare foot while providing resistance to slip.
+The textured material is “knocked down” with a trowel shortly after application.
+This is done when the material is partially but not totally dry, to level the high points.
+Doing this produces a more uniform, less-rough surface that is comfortable to the bare foot while also providing resistance to slip.

 Using the knockdown method to apply an overlay gives visual appeal to otherwise gray or aged concrete by adding color and texture.